Diagnosing AI Explanation Methods with Folk Concepts of Behavior: Composition of an Explanatory Narrative

-As mentioned in \Cref{sec:anthropomorphism-intent}, we assume that the explainee recognizes the AI as an actor, so that the explainee imagines a mental model in which this actor possesses an internal representation and behaves based on its representation.
-Then explanatory factors in the world can be divided into two groups: Those that influenced this representation, and those that did not.
-Of these factors, the factors which are relevant to a prior-decided contrast case are included in the mental model.
-Empirical evidence shows that when explaining and when perceiving explanation, people distinguish between these factors~\cite{karniol1978-children-intent,Knobe1997-folk-intentionality,malle2003,burra-folk-intention}.
+\Cref{fig:folkconcepts} outlines a categorization of causes that, according to empirical evidence, humans comprehend intuitively~\cite{karniol1978-children-intent,Knobe1997-folk-intentionality,malle2003,burra-folk-intention}: Representation causes, external causes, and internal representations, with respect to a contrast case.
 We describe each of these concepts and demonstrate their use in a running example.\footnote{Terms and categorizations in this section are simplified slightly from their philosophy counterparts, to reduce the barrier of entry for the AI audience.}

-\noindentparagraph{\textbf{Running example (\textit{self-driving car}).}} Consider a self-driving car that was involved in an accident: The car drove into a wall.
+\noindentparagraph{\textbf{Running example (\textit{self-driving car},} \Cref{fig:malle03}).} Consider a self-driving car that was involved in an accident: The car drove into a wall.
 An explanation is provided: The car had crossed the speed limit---driving at $50\ km/h$ even though the limit was $20\ km/h$---due to misidentifying a nearby $20\ km/h$ speed sign as a $50\ km/h$ sign, because debris was covering its camera.
 As a result, the car had veered off-road due to an unobservable bump in the road (at which point steering became impossible), and crashed into a nearby wall.

-Supposing that the explanation is ``true'', we assume that a human explainee considers the AI software in the car as an actor, and they consider the explanation satisfactory.
-We will highlight one possible mental model that could manifest for this example (\Cref{fig:malle03}).
+Supposing that the explanation is ``true'', we assume that a human explainee considers the AI software in the car as an actor, and that they consider the explanation satisfactory.
+We will highlight one possible mental model that could manifest for this example.